As an individual, you can choose to deal with the ebb and flow of daily life in only three possible ways -

 3. Deontological versus Consequentialist versus Virtue Ethics

--- What is the kind of thing has Moral Value?
+-- What kind of thing has Moral Value?

 Here is a simplified diagram of the relationships between a number of Ethical Theories that I intend to discuss at length in these essays.